RowanMankoo/Lipreading/README.md

 **Training**: Contains the curriculum and full training loops used

-**Testing**: Contains file to calculate test WER/CER and also code to produce saliency maps
+**Testing**: Contains file to calculate test WER/CER and also code to produce saliency maps plots and loss plots

 **Utils**: Contains miscellaneous processing functions to be used on model predictions and text